timescale/docs/self-hosted/upgrades/major-upgrade.md

 the upgrade is complete.

-This upgrade uses the PostgreSQL `ALTER EXTENSION` function to upgrade to the latest version of the Timescale extension.
-Timescale supports having different extension versions on different databases within the same PostgreSQL instance.
+This upgrade uses the PostgreSQL `ALTER EXTENSION` function to upgrade to the latest version of the TimescaleDB extension.
+TimescaleDB supports having different extension versions on different databases within the same PostgreSQL instance.
 This allows you to upgrade extensions independently on different databases.
 Run the `ALTER EXTENSION` function on each database to upgrade them